coder/coder/docs/templates/parameters.md

 ![Parameters in Create Workspace screen](../images/parameters.png)

-The user can set parameters in the UI and CLI.
+The user can set parameters in the dashboard UI and CLI.

 You'll likely want to hardcode certain template properties for workspaces, such as security group.
 But you can let developers specify